 Employer of the Other Driver

 If you were struck by a commercial vehicle, the company that owns and operates the vehicle may also be held liable.
-Under this form of vicarious liability, an agent’s actions are the same as those of the principal who directs the agent.
-This means that if the employee (agent) is working under the requirement (order) of the employer (principal) his actions are considered as the employer’s.
+Under this vicarious liability, an agent’s actions are the same as those of the principal who directs the agent.
+This means that if the employee (agent) is working under the requirement (order) of the employer (principal), his actions are considered the employer’s.
 The employer thus becomes the at-fault party.

-A car accident can be caused by a pedestrian.
-For instance, if a person unexpectedly runs onto the road, or jaywalks in an unmarked area of a highway, that person may be held liable if you end up crashing your vehicle.
+An auto accident can be caused by a pedestrian.
+For instance, if a person unexpectedly runs onto the road or jaywalks in an unmarked highway area, that person may be held liable if you end up crashing your vehicle.

-Remember that it is possible that you may also be partially at fault for an automobile accident.
-For instance, if you were texting immediately before crashing into a vehicle that was speeding, both parties may be held liable to some extent.
+Remember that you may also be partially at fault for an automobile accident.
+For instance, if you were texting immediately before crashing into a speeding vehicle, both parties may be held liable to some extent.

 Determining fault also requires analyzing relevant statutes and traffic laws.
-A personal injury attorney will vigorously analyze these complex statutes to determine how fault is determined in certain car accident cases.
-The attorney will then use the evidence to build a case in accordance with the applicable statute.
+A personal injury attorney will vigorously analyze these complex statutes to determine how fault is determined in certain auto accident cases.
+The attorney will then use the evidence to build a case per the applicable statute.

 A car accident is a serious event.
 Even minor accidents can place a person under a significant amount of stress.
-It is therefore essential to familiarize yourself with what steps you should take following a car accident.
-Learning these steps may help alleviate some of the stress that follows an accident.
+It is, therefore, essential to familiarize yourself with what steps you should take following an auto accident.
+Learning these steps may help alleviate some of the stress of an accident.

 1. Seek medical attention

 A significant amount of automobile accidents result in immediate injury in one form or another.
-For instance, the driver of a vehicle that was rear-ended may suffer whiplash, leading to acute neck and back pain.
-On the other hand, some car accidents result in a delayed injury.
-For example, the victim of a car accident may have sustained a spinal injury that did not manifest until hours or days after the collision.
+For instance, the driver of a rear-ended vehicle may suffer whiplash, leading to acute neck and back pain.
+On the other hand, some car accidents result in delayed injury.
+For example, car accident victims may have sustained a spinal injury that did not manifest until hours or days after the collision.

-Because both immediate and delayed injuries are prevalent in car accidents, it is critical that you seek medical attention as soon as possible following a wreck.
-Seeking prompt medical attention will allow your injuries to be properly treated, thereby putting you in a better position to recover as quickly as possible.
+Because both immediate and delayed injuries are prevalent in car accidents, you must seek medical attention as soon as possible following a wreck.
+Seeking prompt medical attention will allow your injuries to be properly treated, putting you in a better position to recover as quickly as possible.

 2. File a police report

-Another important step to take following a car accident is to report the accident to the police.
+Another important step following a car accident is reporting the accident to the police.
 This is especially true for car accidents that resulted in substantial vehicular damage or severe physical injury.

-A police officer will draft an accident report which will give you the opportunity to disclose all important details relating to the accident and how it occurred.
+A police officer will draft an accident report which will allow you to disclose all important details relating to the accident and how it occurred.
 Because a formal police report will serve as an official record of the accident, the report may prove to be very helpful in eventually strengthening the value of your claim.